Darren Paltrowitz: Career

 Paltrowitz's writing has also been featured in a number of publications, including the Los Angeles Times, New York Daily News, Chicago Tribune, All Music Guide, Yahoo!
 News and Jewish Journal.
 His "Paltrocast with Darren Paltrowitz" series airs regularly via over 150 television stations and OTT carriers, including channels based in New York, Minneapolis, Denver, Tampa, San Jose, Portland and the greater Boston, Los Angeles and Salt Lake City markets.
 He also co-hosts a separate podcast about Van Halen singer David Lee Roth, The DLR Cast.
 He and his wife Melissa are also known for their Paltrobox series in which they unbox products from top brands.

-Many of his interviews have uncovered exclusives about new projects and artist career goals, including Thin Lizzy guitarist Scott Gorham nearly dying during a recent surgery, Judas Priest singer Rob Halford's interest in recording a blues album, WWE wrestler Eva Marie's first starring movie role, Kip Winger's intentions to end the band Winger as a touring entity, Eddie Van Halen almost having a cameo in the third Bill & Ted movie, Alan Angels signing with IMPACT Wrestling, the band Kansas' enjoyment of AEW stars The Young Bucks' use of "Carry On My Wayward Son," Ratt singer Stephen Pearcy's plans to write another book, Motley Crue's Tommy Lee having a Starbucks franchise, Def Leppard's Rick Allen having a friendship with Wolfgang Van Halen, Ice-T explaining how he often writes lyrics, and Chris Jericho's recovery from a throat-related injury.
+Many of his interviews have uncovered exclusives about new projects and artist career goals, including Thin Lizzy guitarist Scott Gorham nearly dying during a recent surgery, Superdrag singer John Davis having written 10 songs for a forthcoming reunion album, Judas Priest singer Rob Halford's interest in recording a blues album, WWE wrestler Eva Marie's first starring movie role, Kip Winger's intentions to end the band Winger as a touring entity, Eddie Van Halen almost having a cameo in the third Bill & Ted movie, Alan Angels signing with IMPACT Wrestling, the band Kansas' enjoyment of AEW stars The Young Bucks' use of "Carry On My Wayward Son," Ratt singer Stephen Pearcy's plans to write another book, Motley Crue's Tommy Lee having a Starbucks franchise, Def Leppard's Rick Allen having a friendship with Wolfgang Van Halen, Ice-T explaining how he often writes lyrics, and Chris Jericho's recovery from a throat-related injury.

+Since the release of DLR Book, Paltrowitz has contributed to a variety of books, academic journals, and international conferences.
+He has moderated, created content for and/or hosted events at Carnegie Hall, Fotografiska New York, Virginia Commonwealth University, Purdue University, Shenandoah University, and the London Arts Based Research Centre.